-As in 2015, single isolates with moderate resistance factors and bearing the mutation H152R (SDH subunit C) were detected in 2016 in Ireland and the United Kingdom.
-The mutation was detected for the first time in Italy and the Netherlands.
+In 2015 and 2016, single isolates with moderate resistance factors and bearing the mutation H152R (SDH subunit C) were detected in Ireland and the United Kingdom.
+The mutation was detected for the first time in Italy and the Netherlands in 2016.
 The overall frequency of this mutation remains at a low level and has not increased at the European level.